 Western feminists, for over half a century, have argued that gender itself has been the fundamental agent of women’s oppression.
-But very few have considered the consequences of matriarchy.
-I suggest that matriarchy in the Philippines offers an alternative.
+The solution often claimed, is to establish a matriarchy.
+But very few understand what a matriarchy really is.

-Where the patriarchy was based on forms of meritocracy — often on the power to make financial profit — artificial barriers that might exist in less fluid societies could be broken down by women excelling at being men, and so they could rise in the patriarchal hierarchy.
+Where society was based on forms of meritocracy — often on the power to make financial profit — artificial barriers that might exist in less fluid societies could be broken down by women excelling and so they could rise in the culture.

 We in the West are lucky.
 We live in the most varied, rich and progressive culture the world has ever known.